shaggyz/obmenu-qt/README.md

 - python >= 2.3
 - python-qt >= 4
 - python-lxml

 Usage:
 ------

-Once installation finishes, the *obmenu-qt* executable should be in a system path like /usr/local/bin and can be started from any terminal:
+Once installation finishes, the **obmenu-qt** executable should be in a system path like /usr/local/bin and can be started from any terminal:

-<code>obmenu-qt</code>
+<code>$ obmenu-qt</code>

 To do / Changes / Known issues:
 ----------------------

+The development still active there are a few features not yet implemented:

 - [X] Installation script
 - [ ] Move up-down from a submenu to another submenu
 - [ ] Debian package
 - [ ] Open menu file vie menu
 - [ ] Save as.. a menu file via menu
+- [ ] New menu file vie menu

-If you found an error/bug (for sure) on this program please report it on github project site: https://github.com/shaggyz/obmenu-qt (in the issue tracker)
+If you find an error/bug (for sure) on this program please report it on github project site: https://github.com/shaggyz/obmenu-qt (in the issue tracker)